Strewn in streets and alleys. Dumped in a landfill. Burned in an incinerator and, ultimately, inhaled by residents.

 • Begin charging households for collection based on the amount of garbage set out each week.
 Under this unit-pricing garbage collection system, offer recycling collection for free and provides free wheeled recycling carts to households.

 • Pass an ordinance that requires a bond from the demolition and construction companies for permits.
 The bond is returned to the company when it proves that it deliver 50% of the materials to a processor that recycles it.
 Some jurisdictions require 75% diversion of C&D materials.

-• Develop a Resource Recovery Park for recycling, reuse and composting companies, as several California cities have using state incentive program.
+• Develop a Resource Recovery Park for recycling, reuse and composting companies, following several California cities, using state incentive programs.

 • Develop a reuse hub for refurbishing consumer products such as cars, appliances, furniture, mattresses, computers, books and textiles.
 The reuse hub set up in Lane County in Oregon by the Society of Saint Vincent De Paul has created over 500 jobs.
-In Upper Marlboro in Maryland, eWorks operates an electronic scrap refurbishing joint venture with Melwood, providing job opportunities for people with disabilities.
+In Upper Marlboro, eWorks operates an electronic scrap refurbishing joint venture with Melwood, providing job opportunities for people with disabilities.

-• Ban products that cannot be recycled easily such as polystyrene food containers, and plastic bags, as Los Angeles, Seattle, Portland and other cities have.
-(State and city efforts to enact restrictions have so far failed in City Hall and the Statehouse.)
+• Ban products that cannot be recycled easily such as polystyrene food containers and plastic bags, as Los Angeles, Seattle, Portland and other cities have.

 • Phase out use of the BRESCO incinerator for non-recyclable materials.
-The city should, at the same time, prepare a plan for long term rail haul to regional landfills including western Pennsylvania and eastern Ohio and southern Virginia.
+The city should, at the same time, prepare a plan for long-term rail haul to regional landfills in western Pennsylvania, eastern Ohio and southern Virginia.

 • Support and replicate social enterprises already operating in the city.
 These include deconstruction and resale operations such as the Loading Dock, Second Chance and Humanim, which are models for reuse and employment of hundreds of Baltimore residents.